LiwaaCoder/AI-Nutritionist/README.md

 ## 🌟 Overview

-**Noga (AI Nutritionist)** is an advanced Telegram bot designed to help Hebrew speakers track their nutrition, achieve fitness goals, and maintain a healthy lifestyle.
-Unlike simple calorie counters, Noga uses **Google Gemini AI** to "see" your food, understand your natural language, and provide personalized, empathetic feedback like a real coach.
+**NutriAi** is an advanced Telegram bot designed to help Hebrew speakers track their nutrition, achieve fitness goals, and maintain a healthy lifestyle.
+Unlike simple calorie counters, NutriAi uses **Google Gemini AI** to "see" your food, understand your natural language, and provide personalized, empathetic feedback like a real coach.

 ![App Mockup](assets/mockup.png)

 ## ✨ Key Features

 -   **📸 Visual Food Analysis**: Simply send a photo of your meal!
 The AI identifies ingredients, estimates portions, and logs calories/macros automatically.
--   **💬 Natural Hebrew Conversation**: Chat with Noga naturally.
+-   **💬 Natural Hebrew Conversation**: Chat with NutriAi naturally.
 Tell her "I ate a shawarma in a laffa" or "I'm feeling tired today", and she'll understand the context.
 -   **🚀 Smart Onboarding**: New users are guided through a friendly setup process to calculate their BMR and daily goals based on age, weight, height, and activity level.
 -   **📊 Visual Progress Tracking**: Get beautiful summaries with progress bars for Calories, Protein, Carbs, and Fats after every meal.
--   **🧠 Empathetic Coaching**: Noga has a personality!
+-   **🧠 Empathetic Coaching**: NutriAi has a personality!
 She encourages you, gently warns you about limits, and celebrates your wins.
 -   **💾 Persistent Memory**: Remembers your history, stats, and preferences using a local SQLite database.

 ## 🛠️ Tech Stack